Arpan-Kanrar/Todo-JavaScript/README.md

 # Todo-JavaScript
-A website using HTML, CSS and JavaScript
+A website using HTML, CSS and JavaScript.
+One can add, update and delete their tasks.
+I used localstorage to store data